 Acropolis of Athens & Parthenon

-You literally cannot visit Athens without visiting The Acropolis.
-Undoubtedly one of the most famous sights in Greece and an absolute must see if you are visiting the city.
+You literally cannot visit Athens without visiting the Acropolis.
+Undoubtedly one of the most famous sights in Greece and an absolute must-see if you are visiting the city.
 As you can imagine, it gets really busy with tourists.
 Personally, I think the best times to visit is either early or late in the day but do try and book tickets in advance to avoid really long queues.
-Ticket can be found here and are €20 during summer and €10 during winter.
+Tickets can be found here and are €20 during summer and €10 during winter.

 Explore The Plaka Neighbourhood